 Also, if your criminal record dates back far enough, you could just chance it.
 Some background checking sites will only look so far back, so it is possible they will not find your record even if it is still there.

 If you want to find out whether your record will show up on a background check, whether it has been sealed, expunged, or not, our best advice is to run one on yourself to see.

 Best background checking services for checking your criminal record

 We have tested all the leading background checking sites to see which offer the most comprehensive criminal background checking service.
 The results are in and our top three recommendations are:

 BeenVerified was the most impressive background checking site we tested, especially when it comes to digging up criminal records.
 BeenVerified delivered accurate results and they delivered them fast.
-For the most comprehensive results, we would recommend signing up to their premium package for an extra $9.95 per month.
-This is on top of their basic subscription price of $26.89 per month or you can choose to pay $17.48 per month for a three-month subscription.
-While this might sound a lot, BeenVerified actually offers excellent value for money.
+BeenVerified’s subscription price is $22.86 per month or you can choose to pay $14.86 per month for a three-month subscription.
+BeenVerified really offers excellent value for money.

 Their background reports are comprehensive, accurate, and easy to read.
 They have a fantastically easy-to-use desktop dashboard and great apps for iOS and Android devices too.
 Their criminal record checks identified every record we tested them on.
-They even send researchers to local courthouses and record offices in person to look through physical files and ensure nothing is missed.
 With great customer support, if you have any problems too, they really were the standout background checking site.